 kiepersol (noun) – Cabbage tree.
 From the Afrikaans, originally perhaps from the obsolete Indian English kittisol (parasol).
 The tree has some resemblance to an umbrella.

-kif (adjective, informal) – Cool, good, enjoyable.
+kif (adjective) – Cool, good, enjoyable.
 From the Arabic kayf (enjoyment, wellbeing).

 kikoi (noun) – Attractively patterned cotton cloth with fringed ends used as an informal wraparound skirt, or towel, or picnic blanket.
 From the Kiswahili.